ethiapath/diy-analytics/README.md

 work, either in `.node-version` or as an environment variable:
 `NODE_VERSION=10`

-While in your repository, add the tracking pixel to your pages:
+Finally, add the tracking pixel to your pages:

     <img src="<YOUR_DOMAIN>/.netlify/functions/counter" alt="" style="position:absolute" />